donnemartin/dev-setup/README.md

 ### Single Script Setup

-**Note**: I strongly encourage** you to at least read through Section 1 so you have a better idea what each installation step does.
+**Note**: I **strongly encourage** you to at least read through Section 1, starting with [Step 1: Run the bootstrap.sh script](https://github.com/donnemartin/dev-setup#step-2-run-the-bootstrapsh-script) so you have a better idea what each installation step does.
 Tweak each script based on your preferences.

 The [.dots](https://github.com/donnemartin/dev-setup/blob/master/.dots) script will run through all steps discussed in further detail throughout Section 1:
 * [bootstrap.sh](https://github.com/donnemartin/dev-setup/blob/master/bootstrap.sh)